evgeny-trushin/Kotlin-Android-Local-Server-Demo/README.md

   - As a result, a local Android server will be made available in their mobile application.

 ### The main features:
-- Responses will be automatically detected in the assets folder]
+- Responses will be automatically detected in the assets folder.
 - Text representation of a query automatically parsed and made accessible in the mobile browser.

 ### Todos

- - Move the server to the service in the example
+ - Move the server to the service in the example.